How to Be Successful With Any Diet Plan

 - “I can do this”

-I’m not talking about positive affirmations, although they can be great, but simply controlling the thoughts you fill your mind with day after day.
+I’m not talking about positive affirmations, although they can be great, simply controlling the thoughts you fill your mind with day after day.

 What would your life look like if you traded every harmful story you tell yourself with a helpful one that moved you forward?